xhluca/dl-translate/README.md

 }
 ```

-`dlt` is a thing wrapper with useful utils to save you time.
+`dlt` is a wrapper with useful `utils` to save you time.
 For huggingface's `transformers`, the following snippet is shown as an example:
 ```python
 from transformers import MBartForConditionalGeneration, MBart50TokenizerFast